 Ranieri sacked by Fulham with Parker taking over as caretaker

-The relegation-threatened Cottagers announced they had parted company with the Italian with Scott Parker taking over as caretaker manager.
+The relegation-threatened London side announced on Thursday they had parted company with the Italian and appointed Scott Parker as caretaker boss.

-Ranieri, who guided Leicester to title glory in 2016, had been in charge at Craven Cottage for just three months.
+He leaves with Fulham 19th in the Premier League, 10 points off safety with 10 games remaining.

 Fulham Football Club Chairman Shahid Khan today named Scott Parker as Caretaker Manager, replacing Claudio Ranieri.— Fulham Football Club (@FulhamFC) February 28, 2019